1934 MG K3 Magnette Two-Seater

 If the Alfa Romeo 8C is widely accepted as the most successful competition sports car of the 1930s, then surely a compelling case can be put forward for the MG K3 Magnette as the decade’s supreme giant-killer.
 Diminutively proportioned yet boasting a robust, cross-braced chassis and potent six-cylinder, 1,100-cc supercharged engine, K3s routinely humbled cars of more than double their capacity.

 One of the model’s foremost exponents was wealthy Yorkshire textile magnate E.R.
 “Eddie” Hall.
-When Earl Howe was assembling an MG Works-owned three-car team of K3s with which to contest the 1934 Mille Miglia, the racing aristocrat was sufficiently impressed by Hall’s heroics, to offer him a drive with his nascent operation.
+When Earl Howe was assembling an MG Works-owned three-car team of K3s with which to contest the 1934 Mille Miglia, the racing aristocrat was sufficiently impressed by Hall’s heroics to offer him a drive with his nascent operation.
 Three new chassis—K3015, K3016 and K3017—were duly prepared, with the returning Count Lurani assigned to the former, and Howe himself assuming the driving duties of chassis K3017.
 Meanwhile, Hall—accompanied by his wife Joan as riding mechanic—would pilot the car offered for sale here: K3016.

-These cars incorporated several detailed changes made in light of previous Mille Miglia experience: a low-mounted exhaust (the high-mounted exhaust is said to have near-deafened the co-drivers in 1933), rerouted fuel lines protected by armoured wiring conduit, and an extra fog-light.
+These cars incorporated several detailed changes made in light of previous Mille Miglia experience: a low-mounted exhaust (the high-mounted exhaust is said to have near-deafened the co-drivers in 1933), rerouted fuel lines protected by armoured wiring conduit, and an extra fog light.
 Uniquely, chassis K3016 retains all of these features.

 The three cars—sequentially registered “JB3180” to “JB3182”, with the “JB” prefix usual for Works competition MGs during this period—duly convened in Brescia on 8 April 1934, although sadly a repeat of MG’s triumph of the previous year was not forthcoming.
 Indeed, Lurani’s was the sole team car to finish—albeit a creditable 11th overall, and 2nd-in-class—with Howe crashing out, and Hall retiring with a blown core plug shortly after half-distance.